rayyue300/Malicious-Web-Content-Detection-Using-Machine-Learning/README.md

 This repository is forked from [philomathic-guy](https://github.com/philomathic-guy/Malicious-Web-Content-Detection-Using-Machine-Learning).
 I'm just trying to run and mark down what I've done to execute the program.

----

 ## Prior Work Done
-I created an conda environment with Python 2.7.
-(I choose 2.7 because the code support Python 2 only)
+Create an conda environment with Python 2.7.
+(The code support Python 2 only)
 ```
 conda create --name py2.7 python=2.7
 ```